• Skip to primary navigation

 What can you do with developer options in Chromecast with Google TV?

-Filed Under: Chromecast tips and tricks Tagged With: 4K, 4K version, ADB, Android TV, Chromecast with Google TV, developer options, HD version, HDR, select button, sideload apps, voice remote
+Filed Under: Chromecast tips and tricks Tagged With: 4K, 4K version, ADB, Android TV, Chromecast with Google TV, developer options, Downloader, Fast Pair, Google TV Streamer, HD version, HDR, select button, sideload apps, SmartTube, voice remote, Wireless debugging, YouTube, YouTube Premium

 Meaning of LED light on voice remote for Chromecast with Google TV

-Meaning of LED light on voice remote for Chromecast with Google TVThe LED light on the voice remote for Chromecast with Google TV can give you some quick information about the status of the remote.
+The LED light on the voice remote for Chromecast with Google TV and Google TV Streamer can give you some quick information about the status of the remote.

-This Chromecast with Google TV guide explains the meaning of the LED light on the voice remote for Chromecast with Google TV to help you understand the status of the remote correctly.
+This Chromecast with Google TV guide explains the meaning of the LED light on the voice remote for Chromecast with Google TV and Google TV Streamer to help you understand the status of the remote correctly.

 Where is the LED light on the voice remote for Chromecast with Google TV?